sallys-workshop/Localyssation/README.md

 Originally created by [TheMysticSword](https://github.com/TheMysticSword/Localyssation).
 This fork is mainly maintained by TowardtheStars, as a part of CHS translation project, but should be applicable to other languages.

+## Requirements
+- BepInEx 5
+- EasySettings

 ## :warning: Important note :warning:
-This mod is not finished yet!
+~~This mod is not finished yet!~~ This mod is mostly finished.
 The pre-release versions you see are unfinished versions of the mod intended for translators to make their own languages early.

 ## Current features
 * New "Language" option in the "Interface" settings tab